Andy4495/timex-sinclair-1000/README.md

 ### RAM Upgrade From 2K to 16K

 The TS1000 comes with a 2K RAM chip.
 I replaced this with a 62256 32K chip, of which 16K is usable due to the way the ULA decodes memory addresses.
 The 2K RAM chip is not socketed and needs to be unsoldered from the PCB.
 The replacement chip has a slightly different pin configuration, so some modifications need to be made to route the correct PCB signals to the correct pins.
 I used [this procedure][19], but soldered the jumper wires to the socket, instead of the 16K RAM chip.
+Once again, I used some electrical tape to insulate the PCB traces from the modifications.

+### Photos

+- [Board with video modifications and key component locations][31]
+- [Fully modified board][32]

-## Functional Components
+## Unmodified Components

 The ROM (IC2) and Z80 CPU (IC3) appear to be fully functional.
 The ROM contains the "improved" [ROM code version](#rom-versions).

 ## Next steps

-- Test out EPROM mod board with 2764 EPROM
 - Use [zxtext2p][7] to convert program to WAV files so that I can load programs from a computer instead needing a cassette player

 ## Memory Map